 Fourier transform infrared spectroscopy (FTIR) is an incredibly versatile materials analysis technique, helping identify organic and some inorganic materials that could be the source of product contamination or cause a malfunction.
-As a result, we often recommend FTIR testing to our clients as the first step in the testing process.
+As a result, we often recommend FTIR analysis to our clients as the first step in the testing process.

 But when it comes to understanding and analyzing FTIR results, how we interpret FTIR spectra is a common question.

-Your materials testing lab should be providing you with clear, detailed, and actionable insights and recommendations in an easy to understand format—something Innovatech Labs is dedicated to.
+Your FTIR analysis service should be providing you with clear, detailed, and actionable insights and recommendations in an easy to understand format—something Innovatech Labs is dedicated to.

 With that said, we’ve developed this helpful guide to interpreting FTIR spectra to help our customers—and anyone else who’s interested—know how to analyze FTIR data.